utkarshsinh/utkarshsinh/README.md

 Hi, I’m @utkarshsinh

 I have over 3 years of experience as a software engineer and have worked at large organizations.
-While I’m a Full-Stack developer, my expertise is in Data Structures and Algorithms with specialization in C++ and Python.
+While I’m a Full-Stack developer, my expertise is in Data Structures and Algorithms with specialization in Java and Python.

 Do take a look at my work!